-In addition to this, your home consoles (Xbox 360, Playstation 3) only provide limited support for certain filesystems, and only provide read access to the USB drives.
+In addition to this, your home consoles (Xbox 360, Playstation 4) only provide limited support for certain filesystems, and only provide read access to the USB drives.
 In order to better understand the best filesystem for your needs, take a look at this helpful chart.

-Problem 2: File Sizes and Limits
+File and Volume Size Limits

-|Individual File Size Limit||Single Volume Size Limit|
+|File System||Individual File Size Limit||Single Volume Size Limit|

-|NTFS||Greater than commercially
+|NTFS||Greater than commercially available drives||16 EB|

-|FAT32||Less than 4GB||Less than 8TB|
+|FAT32||Less than 4 GB||Less than 8 TB|

-|exFAT||Greater than commercially
+|exFAT||Greater than commercially available drives||64 ZB|

 |HFS+||Greater than commercially